 The 7 Essential Steps of the Sales Process

-So, these are the 7 stages of the sales process that really form the bedrock of most thriving sales organizations:
+This is then the 7 stages of the sales process, and a cornerstone of most successful sales organizations:

 1. Prospecting